from The Calavera

 It had taken her two buses to get there.
 By taxi would also have been possible, but Larisa had wanted to revive some memories from her childhood.
 Back then, the resort shuttle bus had gone as far as Gorki-10, and they made the rest of the journey on foot.
 Or they walked from the guesthouse along the river.
 Now, five months pregnant, walking was not an option.

 Larisa had come to Moscow to visit her mother (her father had died long ago) before she was no longer permitted to fly.
-In her mother’s opinion, she was already at that point; and nor should she be going outside her home into “that filthy London”.
+In her mother’s opinion, she was already at that point; and nor should she be going outside her flat into “that filthy London”.
 Larisa’s mother lived near Sivtsev Vrazhek Lane, in what was virtually the only area with hospital-standard cleanliness in the whole city (with, perhaps, the exception of the Kremlin complex).
 The impression of such cleanliness in Larisa’s recollections was heightened by the proximity of a clinic for the authorities: a tall building with marble columns in various styles and a cupola topped by a lantern-shaped tower.
-The clinic, where Larisa’s father—a former employee within the Party apparatus—had sometimes gone for treatment resembled a multi-tiered wedding cake—typical Stalinist empire architecture.
+The clinic, where Larisa’s father—a former employee within the Party apparatus—had sometimes gone for treatment, resembled a multi-tiered wedding cake—typical Stalinist empire architecture.
 It soared above the surrounding streets and alleyways and seemed to enjoy lording it over the modest houses of the Aksakovs and Herzen.

 A jumble of architectural styles (if architecture is the word for bunkers decorated with gable roofs or an unusual tinted window the length of a whole wall) also struck visitors to the village of Islavskoye.
 It was, however, no longer a village but protected territory: the horticultural association Sadko.

-Larisa, raising her sunglasses slightly, glanced with sadness over in the direction of the Church of the Saviour, which adorned the bend of the river.
+Larisa, raising her sunglasses slightly, glanced with sadness over in the direction of the Church of the Saviour, which adorned the bend in the river.
 Without that church, Islavskoye would certainly have become nothing more than a characterless horticultural association.
 With the church, it retained something of the sublime.
 “Enclosed within your wings, grant me shelter.”
 Larisa recalled the pre-revolutionary postcard with this caption to a painting of a cherub by Elizaveta Boehm.

 For several years, Larisa and her husband Kirill had been engaged in selling pre-revolutionary knick-knacks as well as more serious objects of art, brought legally, and possibly also illegally, from Russia.
-When questioned by the potential buyer as to the legal status of this or that Russian object, Larisa was reminded of an exchange in the film Brother 2 when the main character is querying another man about his supply of weapons: “Listen, where is all of this from?”
+When questioned by the potential buyer as to the legal status of this or that Russian object, Larisa was reminded of an exchange in the film Brother 2 when the main character is questioning another man about his supply of weapons: “Listen, where is all of this from?”
 “The echo of war.”
 For some reason, she found this association weirdly comical.
 A couple of times the deal fell through because she hadn’t been able to stop herself actually laughing out loud.
 This made Kirill angry, while she was secretly pleased: it meant that one antique could remain longer in their possession and even, as was sometimes the case, perhaps be returned to Russia.

 When they decided to buy a property of their own, Larisa was still on the fence about putting down roots in this foreign soil but agreed that buying made sense financially.
 Kirill tried to find a flat in a greener and more family-friendly part of the city.
 There was one opposite a sports complex with a swimming pool but, unfortunately, with no meadow grass growing anywhere near.
 This brand-new flat that Kirill had with such enthusiasm fished out of the meagre trickle that was the London housing market at the end of the late 2010s was situated in a building of the former Ministry of Pensions.
 Larisa went to have a look at it when she was two months pregnant, but there was nothing to see yet: they had only just started decorating.
 The construction company had fully converted the interior of the building, leaving untouched the old ministry corridors that ran through the whole structure connecting up the various entrances.
 The façade also remained as before.
 The long wall with austere rows of windows, despite its welcoming beige limestone, brought to mind military barracks from the period of the great empires of Europe.
 Larisa walked around the building on the newly created fixed-pebble path.
 Within the former ministerial walls, they were already erecting the dividing walls for the kitchens, bedrooms, toilets and built-in wardrobes.
 Outside, along its entire perimeter, the building was surrounded by cast-iron railings topped with stylized arrowheads.
 I’ve seen those arrowheads somewhere before, thought Larisa.
 She exited the grounds through a gate into a quiet street along which plane trees grew—magnificent trees but also so alien to her.
 She ached with longing to see a birch tree or at least a fir—with moss all around it.